+I am a Universalist and a Unitarian Christian.
 I believe all are worthy of love, no exceptions.
 Universalism’s greatest tenet can be summarized as trusting in a love so special, you need not be special to be loved.

 What I love about our faith is that we are able to gather people who are on different paths, and at the same time continue to use and reclaim traditional religious and spiritual language.

 I believe that religion and church are primarily for two things: spiritual deepening and service to the community.

 I am also a spiritual director and believe in helping individuals and communities develop spiritual practices.
 Spiritual practices are habits, activities and prayer practices one engages in with intention, depth and regularity.
 Prayer, meditation and yoga are traditional examples, but more creative pursuits might include gardening, jogging, cooking, parenting, social justice work, or dancing.